omgmog/install-all-firefox/README.markdown

 ---
 ## ABOUT

-This is a bash script to install all major versions of Firefox on OS X
+This is a bash script to install all major versions of Firefox on OS X.

 Currently it installs: